RMLio/prov4itdata-web-app/docs/REPORT.md

 Comunica provides a meta-query engine which is designed in a highly modular and configurable manner to deal with the heterogeneous nature of Linked Data on the Web, allowing to fine-tune the Comunica engine to completely suit the needs of the system.
 Furthermore, Comunica also supports executing SPARQL queries over one or more interfaces.

+Incorporating Comunica allows us to select the data we wish to transfer to new services.
+Moreover, we are working on adding provenance to the Comunica architecture as well.
+The goal is to provide the ability to add different levels of provenance:

+- High-level: provenance w.r.t. the query result.
+This encompasses information about the SPARQL query that was executed, the query optimization plan, the sources that were queried, and configuration of the Comunica engine.
+- Low-level: provenance w.r.t. the elements of a query result.
+Such as adding information about the different query operations that were executed to yield a particular binding result.

+Currently, our prototype complements every binding in a query result with provenance about its source.

 #### Web App

 The Web App is the main entrypoint, allowing the user to select and execute an [RML Mapping][RML-mapping] describing which Data Provider to consume data from, and how that data will be transformed to [RDF].